Oskar Karliner

-Oskar Karliner, originally Szyja Karliner, pseudonym 'Stefan' (born 10 May 1907 in Drohobych - 8 December 1988 in Tel Aviv) was a Polish-Jewish communist activist, military prosecutor, deputy president of the Supreme Military Court in 1949–1953, responsible for judicial murders.
+Oskar Karliner, originally Szyja Karliner, pseudonym 'Stefan' (born May 10, 1907, in Drohobych - December 8, 1988 in Tel Aviv) was a Polish-Jewish communist activist, military prosecutor, deputy president of the Supreme Military Court in 1949–1953, responsible for judicial murders.

 Biography

 He was born in Drohobych to a Jewish family, the son of Chaim Karliner.
 In 1926, he began studying law at the Jagiellonian University in Kraków, from where he was expelled in 1932 for communist activities.
 He did not receive his master's degree until 1952 at the University of Warsaw.

 In 1924, he joined the Communist Youth Union of Western Ukraine (KZMZU).
 In 1928–1929, he was active in the PPS-Left, within which he held the position of secretary of the Drohobych City Committee.
 At the end of 1930, he began working in the Military Department of the Central Committee of the Polish Communist Party in Kraków.
 He edited and distributed communist leaflets and proclamations.
-On 8 June 1932 he was arrested and, alongside Roman Śliwa, was one of the main defendants in the trial of activists of the Military Department of the Central Committee of the Polish Communist Party.
-On 13 February 1934 he was sentenced to 6 years in prison.
-He was released on 1 September 1936 under an amnesty, after which he was under police supervision.
+On June 8, 1932, he was arrested and, alongside Roman Śliwa, was one of the main defendants in the trial of activists of the Military Department of the Central Committee of the Polish Communist Party.
+On February 13, 1934, he was sentenced to 6 years in prison.
+He was released on September 1, 1936, under an amnesty, after which he was under police supervision.
 He took up work as a clerk in the "Fortuna" Furniture House in Sosnowiec.
 After the Soviet invasion of Poland, he moved to the Soviet occupation zone.
 He worked as a clerk in the Municipal Heating Office, then in the District Planning Commission in Drohobych.
 After the German attack on the USSR, he was mobilized to the Red Army.
 In July, he was wounded near Uman, was hospitalized, and in November 1941, he was conscripted into a labor battalion.
 In 1943–1944 he was a convoy and then a clerk at a forest transport company in the Mari ASSR.